 Oxymorphone is the generic name for prescription medications including Opana and Opana ER.
-It is used to treat moderate to severe pain and the extended release version treats around-the-clock pain.
+Doctors prescribe it to treat moderate to severe pain and the extended release version treat around-the-clock pain.
 An overdose can happen to those patients using oxymorphone for legitimate therapeutic purposes, those who use it recreationally and those who abuse it.
 In addition, oxymorphone is one of the stronger painkillers and is stronger than oxycontin.
 For instance, 10mg of Opana is more potent than 10mg of OxyContin.
 Therefore, patients who are used to taking less potent opiates may attempt to take the familiar dosage.

-Oxymorphone is a potent opioid that works by binding to receptors in the brain and nervous system to block pain.
+Oxymorphone works by binding to receptors in the brain and nervous system to block pain.
 Over time, the body becomes tolerant to the drug and the effects often diminish so patients need higher doses to achieve the same level of pain relief.
 Patients taking oxymorphone should read its prescribing label carefully as it lists possible interactions, allergic reactions and warnings on use.

 Oxymorphone Overdose Signs and Possible Treatments

 An oxymorphone overdose occurs when the body has more than it can metabolize at one time.
 When this happens essential body functions, like respiration can stop working.
 It can lead to death so it’s important to know the risks and signs and to take it exactly as prescribed.
-Emergency medical attention should be sought if you experience any of the following symptoms:
+If you experience any of the following symptoms seek emergency medical attention:

 - Extreme drowsiness

 An overdose can be accidental or intentional in nature.
 The symptoms of an oxymorphone overdose can manifest in different ways in patients and depend on several factors.
 These can include:

 - Whether it was taken in combination with other substances such as alcohol, other prescription drugs or illicit drugs.